fossamagna/generator-gas-mithril/generators/app/templates/README.md

 * Client JavaScript files will be recompiled by [watchify](https://github.com/substack/watchify).
 * Local Http Server will be launched and serve client HTML, CSS and JavaScript.

 **Note** : In local development mode, Client JavaScript use [Execution API](https://developers.google.com/apps-script/guides/rest/api) to invoke Apps Script.
-Before you execute `npm run dev` command, you should be create configuration file as gas-rest-config.json in your project root directory.
+Before you execute `npm run dev` command, you should be edit configuration file as gas-rest-config.json in your project root directory.

 ### Example
 gas-rest-config.json :